Independent Historian

 George Marion Johnson (1900-1989)

-Image Ownership: Library of Congress Dr. George Marion Johnson had a distinguished public and professional career that included high administrative positions at universities on two continents as well as governmental positions in agencies which protected the civil rights of all Americans.
-Throughout his career, he … Read MoreGeorge Marion Johnson (1900-1989)
+Dr. George Marion Johnson had a distinguished public and professional career that included high administrative positions at universities on two continents as well as governmental positions in agencies that protected the civil rights of all Americans.
+Throughout his career, he fought for racial justice and … Read MoreGeorge Marion Johnson (1900-1989)

 Lloyd A. Barbee (1925-2002)